 We are so lucky to live by some amazing local farms where we can pick local produce that’s in season.
-This past month, my daughters and I went strawberry picking.
-We had so much fun together and made some yummy treats with our fresh strawberries.
-But… has anyone taken a 1.5-year-old strawberry picking?
-Most of her pickings went right into her mouth (rather than the basket) and we were left with quite the mess.
-(Of course, I was the smart mom who put her in a white shirt!
-Oops!)
+My daughters and love to go strawberry picking.
+We have so much fun together and always make yummy treats with our fresh strawberries.

 If you follow me on Instagram, this picture should look familiar – This is my younger daughter after strawberry picking.

 Part of me just wanted to toss her shirt, but I do love a good challenge.
 I at least wanted to try to see if I could get the strawberry stains out of her clothes with a DIY strawberry stain removal.

 I was able to remove all the strawberry stains from her clothes!